BrightnBubbly/stream-chat-survey/backend/README.md

 ## Usage

-To download, compile, and install the latest release of node, do this:
+To download, compile, and install the latest release of `node`, do this:

 ```terminal
 nvm install node # "node" is an alias for the latest version
 ```

-And finally to confirm that node is install and working you can use either of the these two commands:
+And finally to confirm that node is installed and working you can use either of these two commands:

 ```terminal
 node --version